What I've learned about communities that last

 The way a server handles routine maintenance tells you a lot:

-Regular world backups (at least weekly) that are verified and stored safely.
+- Regular world backups (at least weekly) that are verified and stored safely.

 Examine the Technical Foundation

-Protection against attacks that could threaten player creations.
+- Protection against attacks that could threaten player creations.

-Look at How They've Handled Past Challenges
+Look at How They’ve Handled Challenges

 Finding These Hidden Gems

-Instead of the usual server listing sites, try:
+Instead of big server lists, try:

 Questions Worth Asking Before Committing